tinmaunghtay/BookStore/README.md

 #### Rules
 - You can choose between Backbone and React as your main framework.
 - The project startup procedure must be documented.
-- Javascript should be written in ES6 or above.
+- Javascript should be written in ES6 or above (TypeScript is welcomed).
 - GIT history must be clean.
 - Application presentation must be done by responsive web design principles.
 - Write CSS from scratch, please do not use Bootstrap and similar.